SAR data becomes more useful when analysts apply interferometry. This helps us monitor ground movement and create elevation models.

 Practical Application

-SAR data can be collected regardless of weather or time of day though an ingenious process.
+Researchers can collect SAR data regardless of weather or time of day through an ingenious process.
 Learn all about it in this article...